PitonCMS/Engine/templates/help/README.md

 Help files consist of one markdown file for each link in the navbar, plus a general PitonCMS overview.

-The markdown files are each named after the navbar's static route name.
+The markdown files are each named after the page route name (see `engine/config/routesAdmin.php`).

-We are using 'Markdown All in One' by Yu Zhang for VS Code to compile the markdown files into HMTL with a matching name.
+We are using 'Markdown All in One' by [Yu Zhang for VS Code](https://github.com/yzhang-gh/vscode-markdown) to compile the markdown files into HMTL with a matching file name.
-* There should be no need to edit the HTML help file, as it will be overwritten when the markdown is compiled
+* There should be no need to directly edit the HTML help file, as it will be overwritten when the markdown is compiled
-* This extension creates a complete HTML file with basic Microsoft CSS assets
+* This extension creates a complete HTML file with basic CSS assets from a CDN
-* There is an extension option to Print File on Save, which auto compiles to HTML
+* There is an extension option to **Print File on Save**, which auto compiles to HTML

 All help document links open open the _helpIndex.html, and the compiled HTML is loaded into an iframe on the page.